adamsilver/fdpb/02-a-checkout-flow.md

 ## 7. Review Page

 At this point in the flow, we have collected all the information needed to complete the order.
-But instead of processing the order after payment, it's a good idea to let users review their order on first.
+But instead of processing the order after payment, you should let users review their order.
 As counterintuitive as this may sound, adding an extra step in the flow reduces friction.

 Take Mary (I made her up), a mother of two infants.
 It's the middle of the night, and her baby is crying inconsolably.
 Naturally, Mary is tired and stressed.
 To make things worse, she's run out of nappies.